ccurtin/vagrant-python-django/README.md

 Create contained environments within the VM via `. init_python_env`

 ## Installation
+#### Prerequisites
   - install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)(_recommended_) or VMWare for [MAC](https://my.vmware.com/web/vmware/info?slug=desktop_end_user_computing/vmware_fusion/8_0), [Windows](http://www.vmware.com/products/workstation.html) or [Linux](http://www.vmware.com/products/workstation-for-linux.html) on your host machine.
   - install [Vagrant](https://www.vagrantup.com/downloads.html) on your host machine.

+#### Configure Virtual Machine(VM) Settings
-  - edit `config.yml` to setup network, CPU and folder sync configurations.
+  edit `config.yml` to setup network, CPU and folder-sync configurations.

+#### Logging Into Your VM
-  - run `vagrant up` to setup the VM.
+  - `vagrant up` to setup and initialize the VM. ( only the first time you run `vagrant up` will take long 5-10 mins )
-  - After setup is done, run  `vagrant ssh` and then `sudo su` to login as root user.
+  - After the VM is initialized, run `vagrant ssh` and then `sudo su` to login as the root user.
-  - change the current directory to your projects root `cd /vagrant/www/` or whatever you named the guest `sync_folder` in `config.yml`
+  - change the current directory to your projects root by typing `cd $WORKON_HOME`

+#### Create a Contained Python Environment
-  - run `. init_python_env` **(Notice the preceding period!)** and answer the prompts to create a new python environment with Django install optional.
+  `. init_python_env` **(Notice the preceding period!)** Django install is optional.

-  - if you'd like to setup PgAdmin web interface, just run the command `setup_phppgadmin`
-  - when running `startserver`, or manage.py's runserver, if you receive and error related to psycopg2, make sure you install `python-dev` for you current version of python, e.g `python-dev3.4`.
-After running `sudo apt-get install python-devX.X`, install psycopg2, via pip. `pip install psycopg2` and be sure that your project is activated before installing these.
+#### Setup PgAdmin Web interface (phpPgAdmin)
+`setup_phppgadmin`

+#### Setting Up a New Database For A Django Project
-  - running `init_python_env` will run you through an entirely automated setup, configuring a database, the selected engine, a user and privileges, will update your Django settings, etc. Just fill out the prompts. ** CURRENTLY ONLY SUPPORTS POSTGRESQL ** More DBMS will be added in the future.
+  `manage_django_db`.
+Switch to a Django Project Folder before running.
+This will create a new user, alter their role, create a new database, and assign them to a DB.
+If you just want to assign roles and not create new users/DBs, that works too.
+Running this command will also automatically update the django `settings.py` file for your project. ** CURRENTLY ONLY SUPPORTS POSTGRESQL ** More DBMS will be added in the future.
-  - Quickly and easily create basic database configurations so you can spend more time working on what you care about.
-From within a Django project folder, run `manage_django_db`.

-## TO DO:
-  in `manage_django_db_postgres.sh` when installing psycopg2, need to first automatically install the _correct_ version of the `python-dev` package.

-## NOTES:
+## Notes to User:
   - The default settings will run Django on port 80
   - To change the port Django runs on just run: `python manage.py runserver [::]:YOUR_NEW_PORT` in a Django project and that port will be accessible via the `hostname` entered in the `config.yml` file.

-### PostgreSQL
+#### PostgreSQL Notes
-  - Defaults to PostgreSQL 9.3
+- Defaults to latest stable version PostgreSQL
 - Default settings run Apache on port 8080, needed for phpPgAdmin web interface.
 - To change the port(s) Apache runs on edit the following:
   - `vim /etc/apache2/ports.conf`
   - `vim /etc/apache2/sites-available/000-default.conf`
   - Then restart Apache `sudo /etc/init.d/apache2 restart`

 ## Usage
   - login to machine `vagrant ssh` and run `sudo su` for privileged commands. (virtualenvwrapper will create necessary files in the root sync folder )
   - make sure you are in the synced_folder directory before running the command below.
 Default directory here is: `/vagrant/www/`
   - run the command `. init_python_env` to create a new Python Environment so projects/packages are contained. **All python environments will be initialized in the synced_folder (`/vagrant/www/` by default).
 Notice the preceding period.
 This will automatically cd into the project directory after setup is complete.**